icebob/moleculer-java-site/src/services.md

 Moleculer can be integrated with the Spring Framework.
 In the Spring Environment, Moleculer Services and ServiceBroker are Spring Beans.
-This will allow Moleculer Services to access the other Spring Components.
+This will allow Moleculer Services to access the other Spring Components (eg. DAO classes for access the backend).

 The [WEB API Gateway](moleculer-web.html) module enables the Moleculer Services to function as REST/HTML services